List of cities and largest towns in Myanmar

 The following is a list of cities and largest towns in Myanmar with populations above 5,000, according to UNFPA Myanmar.
 The capitals of states and regions in Myanmar are bolded.
 In Myanmar, the definition of a city is ambiguous with the Burmese term မြို့ ('myo') being translated as any urban area.
-The General Administration Department only explicitly defines the three cities of Yangon, Mandalay and Naypyidaw.
+The General Administration Department explicitly defines only the three cities of Yangon, Mandalay and Naypyidaw.